-Environmental pollutants are considered the most hazardous problems worldwide.
-The excessive use of agricultural fungicides is one of the principal causes of environmental pollution.
-Generally, fungicides are widely used in agriculture to enhance crop growth and yield by controlling fungal diseases]1[.
-Carbendazim (Carb: methyl-2-benzimidazole carbamate) is a highly effective benzimidazole fungicide against a wide range of fungi and is widely used throughout the world]1-3[.
-Meanwhile, the Carb could enter into human or animal bodies through skin absorption, as well as food or drinking water contamination]1[.
-Also, this substance is often transported through rain to food and water sources and seriously harms human and animal health]4, 5[.
-Therefore, Carb is one of the most widespread environmental contaminants of major concern to human and animal health]6[.
-Currently, the Carb has been recognized as a testicular toxicant in male rats]3[.
-Also, the Carb could induce male reproductive toxicity in different model animals]1,3, 7[.
-Carb has also been confirmed to interfere with hematopoiesis and metabolism, and induce chromosomal abnormalities by damaging DNA in various tissues]8[.
-Accordingly, exposure to Carb leads to testicular tissue abnormality and, consequently, impaired spermatogenesis.
-Consequently, these effects lead to testicular tissue disorders and reduced fertility in male rats]3,9-12[.
-An increase in the incidence of testicular germ cell apoptosis is a commonly reported occurrence after Carb exposure]13[.
-Also, according to previous studies, exposure to Carb adversely affects the testes, resulting in suppression of steroidogenesis, induction of oxidative stress, and apoptosis in rats' testes]14-15[, which consequently leads to degeneration of germinal tubules and loss of spermatogenic cells.
+Environmental pollutions are considered the most hazardous problems worldwide.
+The excessive use of agricultural fungicides is one of the principle causes of environmental pollution.
+In general, fungicides are widely used in agriculture to enhance crop growth and yield by controlling fungal diseases[1].Carbendazim (Carb: methyl-2-benzimidazole carbamate) is a highly effective benzimidazole fungicide against a wide range of fungi and is widely used throughout the world [1-3].Meanwhile, the Carb could enter into human or animal bodies through skin absorption as well as food or drinking water contaminations[1].
+Also, this substance is often transported through rain to food and water sources and seriously harm human and animal health [4, 5].Therefore, Carb is one of the most widespread environmental contaminant of major concern to human and animal health [6].
+Currently, the Carb has been recognized as a testicular toxicant in the male rats [3].Also, the Carb could induce male reproductive toxicity to different model animals [1,3, 7].Carb has also been confirmed to interfere with hematopoiesis and metabolism, and induce chromosomal abnormalities by damaging DNA in various tissues [8].Accordingly, exposure to Carb leads to testicular tissue abnormality and consequently impaired spermatogenesis.
+Consequently, these effects lead to testicular tissue disorders and reduced fertility in male rats [3,9-12].An increase in the incidence of testicular germ cell apoptosis is a commonly reported occurrence after Carb exposure [13].
+Also, according to previous studies, exposure to Carb adversely affect the testes, resulting in suppression of steroidogenesis, induction of oxidative stress and apoptosis in rat's testes [14-15], that consequently lead to degeneration of germinal tubules and loss of spermatogenic cells.